Thoronir42/kraz-huntley/README.md

 $ php bin\cli db:wipe & php bin\cli db:init -d
 ```

+Note: [as per default with Nette applications](https://doc.nette.org/cs/3.0/application#toc-adresarova-struktura), your web server should have its
+document root in the folder `.../www` and should allow **mod_rewrite**.

 ## Frontend and UI
 Install frontend sources and dependencies by:
 ```shell script